What’s This Temperature Control All About? Lets Take A Closer Look

 Other vape mods might let you set the temperature but won’t let you adjust the Wattage/Joules.
 These devices are far less flexible and you would do well to purchase something with more functionality.

-All three of these devices can be purchased for under £100.
 The SX Mini M Class of course has fully functioning temperature control but considering its £170 price tag it is something of a luxury purchase.

 It is important that whatever you choose to buy you read as much as you can about them so you can make the right purchase.